LONGITUDINAL WEIGHT DISTRIBUTION

 The times in which you bring your weight away from the centre of the skis, is generally when initiating manoeuvres, or when sliding sideways and changing direction.
 This is used because wherever you put your centre of gravity along the ski, that point will want to fall down the slope first.
 So if you lean forwards and put your weight towards the front of the skis, the front of the skis will want to fall down the slope first.
 The same with if you lean back, the back of the skis will want to fall down the slope.
 We use this most commonly when we are going across the slope, and want to initiate a turn.
 Leaning forwards makes the front of the skis turn into the fall line, once turned into the fall line, or turned enough to progress to the next stage of the manoeuvre, your weight is then brought back to the middle of the skis to finish the manoeuvre, but it was the leaning forwards that started the manoeuvre off.

-If you think of the the point at which you have your weight over as a pivot, with the resistance of the ski being spread evenly along the ski, and the centre of resistance in the middle of the ski lengthways.
+Think of the point at which you have your weight over as a pivot, with the resistance of the ski being spread evenly along the ski, and the centre of resistance in the middle of the ski lengthways.
 This means that if you lean forwards more, the pivot point will become further forwards.
 Because that point is not in the middle anymore, the ski is going to have more resistance behind this point than in front of it.
 This creates a moment, as the forces on either side of the pivot are uneven, and the ski will turn.

 Having your weight in the middle of the ski is a stable position, it means that both the front and back of the ski have the same resistance, so whatever position you are in there should be no turning force (unless you are changing your weight laterally that is), and you should remain pointing in the same direction.